George Floyd Square: Mpls. Public Works, Community Group Begin Clearing Intersection To Traffic

-MINNEAPOLIS (WCCO) — For the first time in more than a year, the intersection of 38th and Chicago in Minneapolis is being reopened to traffic.
+MINNEAPOLIS (WCCO) — The future of the intersection where George Floyd died is still unclear Thursday afternoon after attempts to reopen faced pushback.

-Minneapolis Public Works crews, working with a community group Agape Movement, began clearing out the intersection in the early hours of Thursday morning.
+At 4:30 a.m., Minneapolis Public Works crews, working with a community group called The Agape Movement, began clearing out the intersection at 38th and Chicago.
+According to city spokesperson Sarah McKenzie, Agape led the effort and crews took “great care to preserve artwork and artifacts.”READ MORE: Marc Gonzales Gets 3 Years In Prison For Role In Wells Fargo Bank Arson During Unrest

-According to city spokesperson Sarah McKenzie, Agape is leading the effort and crews are “taking great care to preserve artwork and artifacts.”
-Crews began the work at 4:30 a.m.
+Agape has been active in the area for some time and has been a presence in the area after Floyd’s death.
+They say their goal is to bridge the gap between the community and law enforcement.
+Leaders of the group say they wanted to make sure these changes were made in a respectful way, and that the community members wanted the reopening.

-“Officials” leading the demo of George Floyd Square is a combo of Minneapolis Public Works, and the Agape Movement.
-Public Works is doing much of the heavy lifting while Agape de-escalates. pic.twitter.com/GHHEP11v3B
+“We went around the community, we went door to door asking the neighbors what they felt without giving them any type of suggestion.
+Most of them, 90% of them, said they wanted to see it open, but said they wanted to see it open safely,” Steve Floyd, who is senior advisor at Agape, said.
+“And we have done it as safely as we possibly could and we are going to remain out here after it’s over because we are going to build this community.”

-The intersection at 38th and Chicago — known as George Floyd Square — was where George Floyd was murdered by former Minneapolis police officer Derek Chauvin, who has been convicted and is awaiting sentencing.
+The intersection at 38th and Chicago — now known to many as George Floyd Square — was where Floyd was murdered by former Minneapolis police officer Derek Chauvin, who has been convicted and is awaiting sentencing.

 The intersection has been a place of memorializing Floyd, but has also experienced issues of crime.
 The reopening came as a surprise to many of those who live nearby, including those guarding the area.